 Scienceroll just posted a hilarious video called the “DNA-ting Game“, an advertisement for Caliper Life Sciences which is a spoof on 1970′s “The Dating Game.”
 If you think science humor is funny, you’ll love this video.
 I highly recommend you go check it out.
 For a little background information, they talking about analyzing DNA samples using gel electrophoresis.
 The video is actually an elaborate advertisement for an alternative to electorphoresis.

 There are some other funny videos I’ve seen as well, including the great advertising campaign from Biocompare.
 There are three commercials – here, here, and here.
 They’re another example of biotechnology companies jumping into this field of advertising.
-In our lab we typically made decisions based on price, but who knows what effect appealing to our sense of humor might have?
+In our lab we typically made decisions based … Click to read more!